codio/tutorial_nodeschool_asyncyou/annotations.md

 Write a program that will receive two URLs as the first and second command-line arguments.
-Using `http.get` create a GET request to to these urls and pass the response body to the callback.
+Using `http.get` create a GET request to these urls and pass the response body to the callback.

 Pass in an object of task functions using the property names `requestOne` and `requestTwo` to [async.series](https://www.npmjs.org/package/async#series).